 After we arrive at our hotel and get settled in our rooms, we venture across the street to the beach.
 Before we can even feel the sand in our toes, the Black Skimmers come calling.
 The one time I do not have my camera with me, as we are headed out to the restaurant.
 Darn!
-So I have no photo to show, but the Skimmers are one of the coolest looking birds on the planet.
-Sorry, but you will have to google it. 🙂
+So I have no photo to show, but the Skimmers are one of the coolest looking birds on the planet!

 We get up early the next day and pile into the van.
 Several warbler species appear to us off the trail in and amongst the trees.
 Magnolia, Northern parula, black and white, etc. Yellow warblers and vireos abound.